 Abstract.
-In commenting on the method employed when he composed his 1794 novel, Caleb Williams, William Godwin said that he developed the plot and prepared outlines of its three volumes in reverse order.
-It is argued that this method of composition anticipates some of the main features of the backward induction procedure used in decision theory and game theory to solve sequential decision problems.
+In commenting on the methodology employed when he composed his 1794 novel, Caleb Williams, William Godwin said that he developed the plot and prepared outlines of its three volumes in reverse order.
+This methodology anticipates some of the main features of the backward induction procedure used in decision theory and game theory to solve sequential decision problems, thereby providing a literary precursor to what many analytic philosophers and social scientists regard as one of the requirements of sequential rationality.

 Keywords.
-Backward Induction; History of Decision Theory; William Godwin; Caleb Williams
+Rationality and Literature; Backward Induction; History of Decision Theory; William Godwin; Caleb Williams